 within a proposal in accordance with Article 38(1)(b) of the EB Regulation, TSOs may propose to apply different thresholds than the ones defined under paragraph (1)(a), (b) and (c).
 These shall be justified with respect to the objectives set out in Article 3 of the EB Regulation and Article 3 of the Electricity Regulation and, in particular, ensure effective competition, non-discrimination and transparency in balancing capacity markets.

 For CCRs where the coordinated net transmission capacity approach is applied each bidding zone border in each direction shall only apply one common limit in accordance with paragraph (1) for all SBCPs.

-For CCRs where the flow-based approach is applied a common limit in accordance with paragraph (1) for all SBCPs shall apply for all critical network elements.
+For CCRs where the flow-based approach is applied each Critical Network Element Contingency (CNEC) in each direction shall apply one common limit in accordance with paragraph (1) for all SBCPs.
+The TSOs of the corresponding application shall develop a process to derive the limit per CNEC from intended limits per bidding zone border:

+The process to define the maximum limits per CNEC shall consider the impact of the limitation on all bidding zone borders in the CCR.
+The aim of the process is to efficiently realize different intended limits per bidding zone-border.
+If contradicting intended limits occur due to a close interconnection of borders in the flow-based region, application TSOs shall aim to reach a unanimous decision on the implementation of the limits.
+If no unanimous decision can be reached, qualified majority voting applies.

+Before submitting an application proposal according to 38(1) EB regulation, application TSOs shall consult with all TSOs in the CCR on the process to define the maximum limit per CNEC and the intended limits per bidding zone border.

+TSOs may increase the limit beyond 10% according to 17(1)d, if they expect an unsatisfied TSO BC demand in a bidding zone or if their application has established a reliable and robust forecasting of the day-ahead market and significant welfare can be gained by an increased limit.

+If an application sets the intended limit for one or more borders to more than 10% according to paragraph 17(1)d, TSOs of the concerned CCR, , have the right to veto against the decision based on market concerns.
+The veto shall be justified by showing the expected negative impact on the (day-ahead) market to application TSOs.

+the final process to define the maximum limits and the intended limits per bidding zone border shall be part of the application proposal according to EB regulation article 38(1).

 The exchange of balancing capacity or sharing of reserves shall, in addition to the limit defined in accordance with paragraph 1, be limited by the rules for the exchange and sharing of reserves in accordance with Title 8, Chapter 1 and 2 of the SO Regulation through the: